 Causality Cannot be Rationally Justified Through an Examination of Our Ideas

-Cause and effect connections can’t be known just by considering relations between our ideas because, unlike the impossibility of thinking of a triangle with two sides or a married bachelor, Hume thinks we can easily think of a fire not making something hot, a fragile glass being thrown with force onto pavement and not breaking, the moon suddenly disappearing, and a cat suddenly appearing.
+Cause and effect connections can’t be known just by considering relations between our ideas because, unlike the impossibility of thinking of a triangle with two sides or a married bachelor, Hume thinks we can easily think of a fire not making something hot and a fragile glass being thrown with force onto pavement and not breaking.
 Naturally, all these examples strike us as implausible.
 But, Hume argues, there is nothing contradictory about them.
 Thus we are not dealing with relations of ideas.
 If we don’t learn about cause and effect relations from a consideration of our ideas alone, then, since there is only one other option for Hume, we must turn to matters of fact.

 Causality Cannot be Rationally Justified Through an Examination of Matters of Fact